remix-run/remix-website/data/posts/fog-of-war.md

 Instead of waiting for a link to be clicked to discover routes, we can eagerly do this based on the links rendered on the page - which represents the paths the user could potentially go next.
 Remix batches up all rendered links and makes a single `fetch` call to the Remix server to get back the routes required to that set of links.
 If we do this as soon as those links are rendered, then it's highly likely those routes will be discovered and added to the route tree before the user has had time to find and click their chosen link.
 If we patch these in before a link is clicked, then the Remix behavior won't have changed _at all_ - even though we're shipping only the matched routes on initial load.

-And, if we combine this eager discovery with the `<Link prefetch>` optimization above - we can still achieve instantaneous navigation!
+If we combine this eager discovery with the `<Link prefetch>` optimization above - we can still achieve instantaneous navigation!

 <img alt="Fog of War network diagram with eager discovery" src="/blog-images/posts/fog-of-war/fow-eager-prefetch.png" class="m-auto w-4/5 border rounded-md shadow" />